Exabyte-io/documentation/docs/getting-started/content-highlights.md

 ### Compute

-Compute parameters ([submission queue](../infrastructure/resource/queues.md), number of nodes and processors per node, time limit, cloud provider/cluster) can be set before running simulations.
-Read on at:
+The most important [compute parameters](../infrastructure/compute/parameters.md) (such as submission queue, number of nodes and processors per node, time limit, cloud provider/cluster etc...) should be set before running simulations.
+The user can find out more about them under the following links.

 - [setting compute parameters](../infrastructure/compute/parameters.md)
 - [compute platform overview](../infrastructure/compute/overview.md)